erikh/did-toolkit/README.md

         -   Types with "issues" were elided for implementation safety's sake
 - Preliminary, basic, in-memory Registry.
 Provides:
   - mapping of documents to DIDs
-  - cross-referencing of alsoKnownAs to identity documents as equivalent
+  - cross-referencing of alsoKnownAs in complimentary DIDs as equivalent
   - controller verification
   - Lookup of verification method